ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/OpenAlex.md

 Stay tuned for upcoming demonstrations and updates on this feature.

-Thank you for using the Open Alex Entity Search Results Board within the Breadboard project.
+Thank you for using the OpenAlex Entity Search Results Board within the Breadboard project.

 ## Breadboard Web